Darsh-A/Onlyfans18-/METABOLISM.md

-Totality of an organism's chemical reaction is called metabolism.
+- Totality of an organism's chemical reaction is called metabolism.
+- it is an emergent property of life that arises from orderly interactions between molecules.

 # First law of Thermodynamics